alukosdev/ccsp/concepts/data/data-roles.md

 - Data Custodian
 +++

+!!!danger
+The below items have been included in the overarching glossary despite not being in their own glossary here.
+!!!

 ## Data Owner

 The entity that holds the legal rights and control over a set of data.
 Data owners define distribution and associated policies.